-Near the bottom of the setup GUI, a scroll bar is available to select the time widow for the monitoring button (see Fig. 3.2-1).
-The color of the button will reflect the highest threat level detected within the time window.
+Near the bottom of the setup window (see Fig. 4.2.1.2-1), a slider bar is located under the label "Time window (hrs).
+Use this slider bar to select the time widow for the monitoring button (see Fig. 3.2-1).
+The background color of this button will reflect the highest threat level detected within the time window.